Ashauntis/phaser3template/README.md

 ### Local

 ### Heroku
-When using this project as a template you must run set-buildpacks to properly configure your Heroku Dyno.
+When using this project as a template you must run `set-buildpacks.bat` to properly configure your Heroku Dyno.
 Once you have created a git repository locally the following commands need to be run on your local station to configure the heroku dyno and perform your initial install.

     heroku create